 - My daughter, who hates everything hot, puts on gobs of it.

 - Burgers.
-We made burgers on Friday nights (since homemade pizza was temporarily off limits) and I added these homemade Italian meatballs into the meal plan.
+We made Burgers on Friday nights (since Homemade Pizza was temporarily off-limits) and I added these Homemade Italian Meatballs to the meal plan.

 - Homemade Breakfast Sausage.
-I also made a double batch of homemade breakfast sausage every Friday night (while the griddle was out anyway), experimenting with ground pork and/or ground turkey and/or ground chicken.
+I also made a double batch of Homemade Breakfast Sausage every Friday night (while the griddle was out anyway), experimenting with ground pork and ground turkey and ground chicken.
 Inevitably though, they were always gone by Tuesday.
 Maybe I should start making a triple batch!

 You can also make: